sc0ttj/component/README.md

   - render component views as a String, JSON, or Buffer
 - Simple, stateless "child" components
 - ...and more

-## Limitations

-Currently, the most important limitations are:

-- No Event objects passed into components events attributes (`onclick`, etc)
-- No JSX - uses template literals
-- No CSS-in-JS - uses template literals

 ## Quickstart